rafael-santiago/cutest/doc/README.md

         cute_log("Oh my God!
 Houston, we got Raptors in $CASE_NAME!\n");
 ```

-## How to link my test with cutest?
+## How can I link my test with cutest?

 In order to ``link`` your test binary you can proceed as follows: